abdullah-shahzaib560-lgtm/Hermes/docs/checklist.md

-Absolutely.
-I'd make it an **internal engineering checklist**, not an explanation.
-Something contributors can open and work through.

 # Hermes Data Platform — Internal Engineering Checklist

 > **Goal:** Hermes must acquire external data, preserve the source truth, transform it into stable Hermes representations, validate it, track its provenance, and make it reliably available to downstream systems.